addyosmani/backbone-fundamentals/chapters/12-qunit.md

 What we're doing in the above is defining a variable with a specific value and then testing to ensure the value was what we expected it to be.
 This was done using the comparison assertion, ```equal()```, which expects its first argument to be a value being tested and the second argument to be the expected value.
 We also used ```ok()```, which allows us to easily test against functions or variables that evaluate to booleans.

 Note: Optionally in our test case, we could have passed an 'expected' value to ```test()``` defining the number of assertions we expect to run.
 This takes the form: `test( name, [expected], test );` or by manually settings the expectation at the top of the test function, like so: `expect( 1 )`.
-I recommend you to make it a habit and always define how many assertions you expect.
+I recommend you make a habit of always defining how many assertions you expect.
 More on this later.

+#### Comparing the actual output of a function against the expected output

 As testing a simple static variable is fairly trivial, we can take this further to test actual functions.
 In the following example we test the output of a function that reverses a string to ensure that the output is correct using ```equal()``` and ```notEqual()```:

-#### Comparing the actual output of a function against the expected output:

 ```javascript
 function reverseString( str ){